-But mostly I remember the hope.
-The hope of a 20-year-old, looking forward to the rest of her life.
-Would I find love, a career, mental clarity?
+But mostly, I remember the hope.
+The hope of a 20-year-old looking forward to the rest of her life.
+Would I find love, a career, and mental clarity?
 What amazing surprises would it bring?
 What about that fuzzy tan sweater I lost in that bar?
 I miss that sweater.
 It had great buttons.

-I found all of those things except the sweater, and then somewhere along the way I lost them all, too.
-You turn around to grab a beer off the bar, and then, boom!, gone.
-Bye bye, sweater.
-Bye bye, career.
-Bye bye, clarity.
-Bye bye, love.
-It would be easy to blame myself for these losses, but as anyone who’s ever lost a sweater in a bar knows, sometimes shit just happens.
+I found all of those things except the sweater, and then somewhere along the way, I lost them all, too.
+You turn around to grab a beer off the bar, and boom!
+Gone.
+Bye-bye, sweater.
+Bye-bye, career.
+Bye-bye, clarity.
+Bye-bye, love.
+It would be easy to blame myself for these losses, but as anyone who’s ever lost a sweater in a bar knows, sometimes things happen.

-And yet, looking back, I can definitely see where I made certain choices I should probably have reconsidered.
-No one’s life is immune to mistakes, but I figured I’d take a moment to give my no-longer-teenage son some advice from his crotchety, highly imperfect and slightly annoying mother.
+And yet, looking back, I can see where I made confident choices I should probably have reconsidered.
+No one’s life is immune from mistakes, but I figured I’d take a moment to give my no-longer-teenage son some advice from his crotchety, highly imperfect, and slightly annoying mother.

 Take every penny you would have spent at Starbucks and invest it instead.

 As often as life allows.
 Dance with others.
 Dance by yourself.
 Play the music as loud as you can without annoying the neighbors.
-Actually, sometimes just annoy them.
+Sometimes annoy them.
 “Blister in the Sun” is only 3 ½ minutes.
 The neighbors can handle 3 ½ minutes of Violent Femmes.